-It was more than two decades ago that Bengal Foundation embarked upon its journey to project a culturally rich Bangladesh.
+It was more than three decades ago that Bengal Foundation embarked upon its journey to project a culturally rich Bangladesh.
 Born out of the Chairman and Founder Abul Khair’s personal regard for the arts, instilled in him by his uncle and National Professor Abdur Razzaq, the Foundation presently runs several programmes on music, art, literature, crafts, cinema, and architecture.

 The Foundation was set up on the belief that exposure to the arts can lend a certain enlightenment which not only inspires compassion, but elevates the quality of life and contributes to the betterment of society as a whole.